vv19/iga/README.md

 ## Training / Fine-Tuning

-If you want to train the models from scratch or fine-tune it, you can use the `train.py` script.
+If you want to train the models from scratch or fine-tune them, you can use the `train.py` script.
 E.g. to fine-tune the rotation model on the demo data, run:

 ```